-According to the Consumer Product Safety Commission, “Homes wired with aluminum wiring and manufactured before 1972 are 55 times more likely to have one or more connections reach “Fire Hazard Conditions” than is a home wired with copper.
+When was aluminum wiring used, you ask?
+According to the Consumer Product Safety Commission, Aluminum wiring in homes was prevalent in houses built or manufactured before 1972.
+These homes have been found to be 55 times more likely to have one or more electrical connections reach “Fire Hazard Condition” than is a home wired throughout with copper wire.

-Identifying wiring made of aluminum, you will find wires are the color of aluminum and are easily discernible from copper and other metals.
+Identifying wiring made of aluminum, you will find wires are of light silvery color and are easily discernible from copper wiring and other metals.

-Since the early 1970s, wiring-device binding terminals for use with aluminum wire have been marked CO/ALR, which stands for “Copper/aluminum revised.”
+Since the late 1960s and early 1970s, aluminum wire connectors, or copalum connectors, which were for use with aluminum wire have been marked CO/ALR, which stands for copper/aluminum revised.

 Aluminum wire may have the word “Aluminum,” or a specific brand name, such as “Kaiser Aluminum,” marked on the wire jacket.

-The CPSC recommends the following two methods for correction of aluminum wire:
+The CPSC recommends the following two methods for correction of homes with aluminum wiring:

-If you are at all unsure whether or not your home has an electrical system service panel supplied with single-strand aluminum conductors, AND your home was built somewhere in the late 1960s to early 1970s, contact your local home inspection company to help you diagnose the issue.
+If you are at all unsure whether or not your home has a main distribution panel supplied with single-strand aluminum wiring, AND your home was built somewhere in the late 1960s to early 1970s (prime aluminum wire years), contact your local home inspection company to help you diagnose the issue.